 This might sound strange, but the size of the tent is a huge factor to adjust to the environment of the place.
 If your tent is too huge, it might contain less airflow and thus, more heat.

-4. Pitch Your Tent Smartly to Avoid Heat
+4. Arrange Your Tent Wisely to Avoid Heat

-We know, whenever you imagine camping, you think about heavy gear and camping jackets.
+We know that whenever you imagine camping, you think about heavy gear and camping jackets.
 You don’t have to follow these traditions on a hot summer day.
 So, wear more lightweight and breathable clothes for your comfort.

 6. Have a Good Non-Plastic Camping Mat

-You can carry non-plastic easily foldable camping mats to set inside your tent and in front of your tent or camping space.
-This will resist the hot floor made of soil heating up the tent as well as burning your feet.
+You can carry non-plastic, easily foldable camping mats to set inside your tent and in front of your tent or camping space.
+This will prevent the hot soil floor from heating up the tent as well as burning your feet.

-There are small portable battery-run fans in the market.
+There are small, portable, battery-run fans on the market.
 They are usually very lightweight and easy to handle.
 You need to hold them by your hands and place them in front of your face to experience the heavenly cold air in the hot summer.

 Special Tips for Camping in Winter Without Electricity